Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Ronnie Coleman takes one rest day per week, as you can see in the above workout routine.

-Based on Ronnie’s success rate, it would seem that giving his body time to recover is a key to being able to bulk up so much.
+Based on Ronnie’s success rate, it would seem that giving his body time to recover is key to being able to bulk up so much.

 It’s certainly something that our team at Total Shape is in favor of.